This Step: Get a Drivers License

 - Driving to, from or during work, a school class or an official school activity, an organized volunteer program or an opportunity to participate in an athletic event or related training session

 You also cannot have passengers younger than 18 years old during the first 5 months of the provisional period, unless you are accompanied by a qualified supervising driver, or if your passengers are direct family members.
 Direct family members can be your spouse, daughter, son, stepdaughter, stepson, sister, brother, stepsister or stepbrother or a relative who lives at the same address.

 Lastly, you must not use a wireless communication device (including a cell phone) while operating a motor vehicle, with the exception of making a 911 emergency call.

 Full Drivers License

-You must maintain a conviction-free provisional license for an assigned six-, 12- or 18-month period to be eligible for full license status.
-See the Driver’s Handbook and Study Guide for specifics.
+You must maintain a conviction-free provisional license for the assigned period to be eligible for full license status.
+See the Driver's Handbook and Study Guide for specifics.

 Once you meet all the requirements of the Graduated Licensing System, the state will automatically convert your provisional license to a full license.
-You’ll receive a supplemental card showing the conversion in the mail.
+You license will still have some restrictions if you are under 18 years old.
+You'll receive a supplemental card showing the conversion in the mail.
 Keep this with your provisional license when you drive; the card expires when your provisional license expires.
 Then you must renew your license and pay a fee to obtain a new, full drivers license.